6erald/wp_open_taxonomy_tree/README.md

 ## Description

 The Open Taxonomy Tree Wordpress Plugin displays a taxonomy tree with its terms and posts structure using [d3.js](https://d3js.org/).
-It is originated in the context of the open source website to display the [Sustainable Open Mobility Taxonomy](https://opensourcelab.dfki.de/taxonomy/).
+It is originated in the context of the Open Source Lab website to display the [Sustainable Open Mobility Taxonomy](https://opensourcelab.dfki.de/taxonomy/).

 ## Installation